hpi-schul-cloud/schulcloud-documentation/docs/nuxt-client/7_Colors.md

 ### Rules

-- talk to UX before introducing a new color
+- Talk to UX before introducing a new color
 - Do not overwrite vuetify colors
 - Use a semantic name to represent the use case
 - Prefer usage via `map-get` over new color definition, unless you introduce a new color